 What's happening in the Planetarium?

-Jupiter – Rises a little after midnight in the constellation of Gemini.
-The Moon will sit by Jupiter on November 21.
+Mars – Rises in the constellation of Virgo.
+The Moon and Mars will sit side by side on July 5th.

 If you would like a fun way to navigate the night sky just go to: http://www.lhs.berkeley.edu/starclock/skywheel.html Uncle Al provides free and easy to use star wheels that you can download and print at home.